• Thanksgiving Recipes

 • 💬 Comments

-• Make meatballs ahead of time or use purchased frozen fully-cooked meatballs as a short cut.
+• Flexible prep - Make meatballs ahead or use quality store-bought as a shortcut.

 Ingredients for beef meatballs in prep bowls on the kitchen counter.